libonomy/libonomy-p2p/README.md

-Thank for visiting our open source project.
+Thank You for visiting our open source project.

 Libonomy is one of a kind blockchain which through innovation and creativity has achieved all the set goals with great success.
 The kind of innovation that attracts and reaches out to